NVIDIAGameWorks/Streamline/docs/ProgrammingGuideNRD.md

 ### 6.0 PROVIDE COMMON CONSTANTS

-Various per frame camera related constants are required by all Streamline features and must be provided ***as early in the frame as possible***.
+Various per frame camera related constants are required by all Streamline features and must be provided ***if any SL feature is active as early in the frame as possible***.
 Please keep in mind the following:

 * All SL matrices are row-major and should not contain any jitter offsets
 * If motion vector values in your buffer are in {-1,1} range then motion vector scale factor in common constants should be {1,1}